 A few things to consider about the practice of conceding putts as you watch the Solheim Cup, watch the Ryder Cup or compete in your club match play championship.

-Golf great Nancy Lopez recently gave me a whole new perspective on the accepted match-play practice of conceding putts.
+Golf great Nancy Lopez gave me a whole new perspective on the accepted match-play practice of conceding putts.
 This highly competitive yet gracious Hall of Famer believes that a nice person concedes short putts without considering the difficulty.

-Lopez was on the scene of the 2015 Solheim Cup brouhaha and drove off in her cart to the next hole when she heard someone say, “That’s good,” meaning that the European pair of Charley Hull and Suzann Pettersen had conceded Alison Lee’s short putt.
+Lopez was on the scene of a 2015 Solheim Cup brouhaha and drove off in her cart to the next hole when she heard someone say, “That’s good,” meaning that the European pair of Charley Hull and Suzann Pettersen had conceded Alison Lee’s short putt.
 When Pettersen then said the putt had not been conceded, controversy ensued.
 The U.S. lost the hole but found motivation in what most considered to be an unsportsmanlike gesture, and ultimately won the Cup.

 In 2017, at the U.S. Girls’ Junior, an unconceded putt cost a contestent her match.
 Elizabeth Moon, 17, barely missed a 4-footer that would have won her the 19th hole and match.
 Then, disgusted at herself, she swatted the ball away before sinking the gimme-length putt that would have tied the hole.
 Her 16-year-old opponent, Erica Shepherd, announced that she had not conceded the putt (though, she said, she would have).
 Moon thus lost the match.
 Check out the USGA explanation of Rule 18-2.

 Here are a few things worth knowing about the practice of conceding putts.

 - Putts are never conceded in stroke play, even in a sudden-death playoff between two players.
 Every putt must be holed.
 The conceded putt is strictly a match play convention.